App1-Expressed Exosome Modification Service

 App1 Overview

-Exosome Modification Method with App1
+Exosome Modification Service with App1

 Creative Biolabs is a biomedical service company that provides experimental services in the biomedical field.
 We have virus platform, cell platform, exosome platform, molecular platform, pathology platform, and bioinformatics platform, and are committed to providing global customers with one-stop experimental outsourcing services, including exosome isolation, identification, content analysis, engineering, exosome next-generation sequencing, and in vivo and in vitro functional research.
 If you want to increase the half-life of exosomes in the body, you can contact us.
 Our professional team can construct App1-expressed exosomes to maximize the efficacy of exosome drugs.